azizkhanp/interview-questions/README.md

 8. Horizontal pod scaling?
    In Kubernetes, you can use the Horizontal Pod Autoscaler (HPA) to automatically adjust the number of pods in a deployment or replica set based on observed metrics.
 Common metrics include CPU utilization and custom metrics.

+9. How do you restart your deployment?
+10. Where do you store secrets in Kubernetes?

 # AWS
 1.Route53 type
 public hosted zone -- traffic is routed on the internet